-The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real of returns (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real of returns (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return of by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The District's expected future real rate of return of 4.22% is added to the expected inflation of 2.50% to produce the long-term expected nominal rate of return of 6.72%.
-Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2020 are summarized in the following table.
+The District's expected future real rate of return of 3.77% is added to the expected inflation of 2.50% to produce the long-term expected nominal rate of return of 6.27%.
+Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2022 are summarized in the following table.

+Discount rate

-Discount rate - The discount rate used to measure the total OPEB liability was 6.50% as of June 30, 2020, and 5.50% as of June 30, 2019.
+The discount rate used to measure the total OPEB liability was 5.71% as of June 30, 2022, and 5.50% as of June 30, 2021.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made in accordance with the District's funding policy.
-Based on these assumptions, the OPEB Plan's Fiduciary Net Position is projected to be sufficient to make all projected benefit payments to current plan members.
-Therefore, the long-term expected rate of return on the OPEB Plan assets was applied to all projected future benefits payments.
+Based on these assumptions, the OPEB Plan's Fiduciary Net Position is projected to be insufficient to make all projected benefit payments to current plan members.